 Note on COVID-19

 In turbulent times, you'd be right to worry about working at a startup.
-Thankfully though, Atticus will remain strong even if this crisis worsens:
+Thankfully though, Atticus will remain strong through this crisis:

 - Since most of our business involves helping people who are out of work, this is a rare field that grows markedly during recessions.

-- We recently closed a sizable funding round and won't need to raise again until late 2021.
+- We closed a sizable funding round at the end of last year and won't need to raise again until late 2021.

 - Our team already has several employees outside LA, so we’ve built our processes and platforms from the ground up to easily enable remote work.